julius-boettger/software-list/README.md

 - [OBS Studio](https://github.com/obsproject/obs-studio): Live streaming and screen recording
 - [Gitnuro](https://github.com/JetpackDuba/Gitnuro): Desktop GUI for `git`
 	- If you run into issues with credentials see [this issue](https://github.com/JetpackDuba/Gitnuro/issues/16)
-- [Bruno](https://github.com/usebruno/bruno): HTTP API client, useful for testing e.g. REST API's
 - [JetBrains Mono](https://github.com/JetBrains/JetBrainsMono): Monospaced font for programming.
 I especially like the "No Ligatures" (NL) version :)
 - [rEFInd](http://www.rodsbooks.com/refind/): (U)EFI boot manager
 	- [refind-dark](https://github.com/2KAbhishek/refind-dark): Theme for rEFInd
 	- I strongly recommend this for dual boot systems, as you will need some kind of boot manager either way.
 This is probably the best-looking one + it supports using your mouse!
-- [Barrier](https://github.com/debauchee/barrier): Switch between using your mouse and keyboard on different systems over the network (instead of physically replugging them all the time)
+- [Barrier](https://github.com/debauchee/barrier): Switch between using your mouse and keyboard on different systems over the network instead of physically replugging them all the time
+	- If you plan on using this with Linux: it only works on Xorg, not on Wayland!
 - [Flameshot](https://github.com/flameshot-org/flameshot): Quickly take, edit, share and save screenshots
 - [VeraCrypt](https://github.com/veracrypt/VeraCrypt): Encrypt (password-protect) disks/drives and partitions
 	- I use this to password-protect my external backup-SSD
 - [FreeFileSync](https://freefilesync.org/): Folder comparison and synchronization software that creates and manages backups
 	- I use this to make occasional differential backups of my data on an external SSD
+- [RethinkDNS](https://rethinkdns.com/): Transparent DNS provider with options to block e.g. trackers, ads, ...
+- [Obsidian LiveSync](https://github.com/vrtmrz/obsidian-livesync): Self-hosted server to (live-)sync [Obsidian](https://obsidian.md/) notes between devices

 # Mobile (Android / iOS)
 - [ente Authenticator](https://github.com/ente-io/auth): 2FA with end-to-end encrypted cloud backups and web access